Welcome to a new series of bi-weekly podcasts that, in association with PSI Careers, discuss medical statistics as a career option.

 She obtained a BSc in Mathematics and an MSc in Statistics at Lancaster University.
 During her undergraduate degree, Jess also spent 6 months studying abroad at Australian National University in Canberra.

 Jess enjoys travelling to new places and challenging herself in new ways: she has climbed Mount Kilimanjaro to raise money for charity.
 Her hobbies include aerial hoop, and she is currently learning Spanish.

-Get updates from the Effective Statistician and CALC
+Get updates from the Effective Statistician and PSI Careers

-This podcast series is in association with the PSI CALC committee, who are responsible for promoting careers in medical statistics.
+This podcast series is in association with the PSI Careers committee, who are responsible for promoting careers in medical statistics.